-0 pportunity driver Husky to respond to regulates of the regulates of the regulation of the regulation of the response of the resp Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications allow Husky to track en ssort reductions.
-2. Cost of management capture and storage and provide for reduced operating costs.
-Monitor Regulation and Advocate Policy: Husky monitors emerging regulations and advocates the Company's position with regulators.
+Opportunity driver up to 30 tonnes a da pescription from once- Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Regulation and Cost of management through steam generators for use at EOR candidate facilities.
+Multiple low emission technologies are under consideration for future application at thermal projects.
+Opportunity Effects: The CO2 sources available for carbon capture will allow Husky to respond to regulatory changes influencing carbon capture and storage and provide for reduced operating costs.
+Advocate Policy: Husky monitors emerging regulations and advocates the Company's position with regulators.
 Husky continues to work with technology proponents and funding agencies at the provincial and federal levels to support innovation in CO2 capture and utilization.
-3. Compliance and Emission Reduction Opportunities: Husky has and continues to develop a number of compliance options, including emission reductions through efficiency improvements and technology advancements, management of fugitive emissions, CO2 capture, carbon trading and offset credit
+3. Compliance and Emission Reduction Opportunities: Husky has and continues to develop a number of compliance options, including emission reductions through efficiency improvements and technology advancements, management of fugitive emissions, CO2 capture, carbon trading and offset credit generation.
+4. Governance:

-Opportunity driver Description Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications generation.
-4. Government Huskys Cost of management Health, Safety, and Environment Committee reviews and approves compliance and emission reduction strategies as well as establishes performance targets.
+Opportunity driver Description Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Husky's Executivement Health, Safety, Cost of management Environment Committee reviews and approves compliance and emission reduction strategies as well as establishes performance targets.
 Husky is currently implementing a CO2 capture program for an EOR pilot from once-through steam generators to evaluate technological and economic feasibility of large scale technology adoption and opportunity exploitation.

-Opportunity driver Description Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Fuel/energy taxes and regulations Regulations may drive the demand for renewable transportation fuels, including ethanol for blending with gasoline.
+Opportunity driver Description Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Fuel/energy taxes and regulations Regulations such as low-carbon fuel standards for transportation fuels may drive the demand for renewable transportation fuels, including ethanol for blending with gasoline.
 Husky is Western Canada's largest producer of ethanol, operating two plants with a total annual capacity of 260 million litres, and is the region's largest distributor of ethanol for blending into gasoline.
-Increased production capacity 3 to 6 years Direct Likely Unknown Fuel/energy taxes and regulations Regulations may drive the use of energy efficient equipment and equipment and projects designed to reduce emissions Reduced operational costs 1 to 3 years Direct Very likely Unknown
+Husky captures CO2 at its Lloydminster Ethanol Plant in Saskatchewan.
+As a result, the ethanol produced at this facility has a low carbon intensity.
+Increased demand for existing products/services 3 to 6 years Direct Likely Unknown Fuel/energy taxes and regulations Regulations may drive the use of energy efficient equipment and equipment and projects designed to reduce emissions Reduced operational costs 1 to 3 years Direct Very likely Unknown